Computer programs and classes near you

 There are many different types of computer classes throughout Canada.
 This means you’ll have a huge variety to choose from.
 This includes the following:

-Coding programs: teach and develop skills and knowledge in programming languages and their applications
+Coding classes for kids: teach and develop skills and knowledge in programming languages and their applications

 Robotics programs: teach and develop interest, skills, and knowledge in robotics and related technologies